 Here are a few examples of how these attacks happen:

-With the rise of people working remotely and connecting to Wi-Fi hotspots with their mobile devices, businesses are struggling to protect their confidential information.
+With the rise of people working remotely and connecting to Wi-Fi hotspots with their mobile devices, businesses that are not equipped with a Business VPN Solution, are struggling to protect their confidential information.

 Here are a few measures you can take right now to start protecting your data: